Are you sending out resumes day after day without getting any results?

 If you take a look at all resumes an organization gets, you’ll notice this expression in most of them.
 It’s a plain filler.
 You are not saying anything about yourself with this phrase; the hiring manager knows you’re using it just to put more words in your resume when you have nothing important to say.

-I graduated from college four years ago with 3.4 GPA.
+I graduated from college four years ago with a 3.4 GPA.

 Believe it or not, employers don’t care about your GPA, unless you’re applying for an entry position and you don’t have experience they can evaluate.